 Perhaps the most important technique you need to know when stippling is that you have to pick up little amounts of glaze on the tip of the brush.
 Glaze runs out and doesn’t give texture when the brush is overloaded.

-Holding the brush vertically helps get more stippling texture.
+Holding the brush vertically helps get a more stippling texture.
 Using colored underglazes for stippling makes the job much easier.
 You can then apply a coat of clear or slightly hued glaze.

 Here are four simple steps that you can follow to stipple your pottery with glaze;